Contact(s)

 Electric Vehicle Charging Stations |

-The City of Orillia has installed two Level 2 Electric Vehicle (EV) charging stations at the Orillia Recreation Centre.
-These charging stations are open to the public and can be accessed 24/7 to charge electric vehicles.
-The rate for charging is $2.00 per hour.
-Payment can be made via credit card or through the charging station app.
+The City of Orillia has installed four Level 2 Electric Vehicle (EV) charging stations.
+Two charging stations are located at the Orillia Recreation Centre and two are located at the Orillia City Centre. these charging stations are open to the public and can be accessed 24/7 to charge electric vehicles.
+The rate for charging is $2.00 per hour and payment can be made via credit card or through the charging station app.
 To learn more about EVs, check out the Electric Vehicle webpage |

 Anti-Idling By-law